sanghita211/pypetana/README.md

 # Petridish Image Extraction Tool and Dynamic Feature Analysis in Biological Systems

 ## Introduction
-This repository focuses on the extraction of Physarum growth images on petridishes and the calculation of dynamic features such as Circularity and Fractal Dimension.
+This repository focuses on the extraction of *Physarum* growth images on petridishes and the calculation of dynamic features such as Circularity and Fractal Dimension.

+## System
+Collection of scipts related to *Physarum* growth

+## Methods

+* Image extraction
+* dynamical calculation of area, perimeter of growth contour
+* dynamical calculation of circularity based on area and perimeter of growth contour
+* dynamical calculation of Fractal dimension